Tarun-Choudhary-1/Diwali-Sales-Analysis-/README.md

-# Diwali-Sales-Analysis-
+# Diwali-Sales-Analysis
-Python project - Analyze Diwali sales data to improve customer experience and sales
+Python project - Analyzing Diwali sales data to improve customer experience and sales Python Libraries used are pandas, seaborn, matplotlib